awsdocs/amazon-rds-user-guide/doc_source/rds-cloudwatch-events.sample.md

 # Overview of events for Amazon RDS<a name="rds-cloudwatch-events.sample"></a>

 An *RDS event* indicates a change in the RDS environment\.
 For example, Amazon RDS generates an event when the state of an instance changes from pending to running\.
-Amazon RDS deliver events to CloudWatch Events and EventBridge in near real time\.
+Amazon RDS delivers events to CloudWatch Events and EventBridge in near\-real time\.

 **Note**
 Amazon RDS emits events on a best effort basis\.
-We recommend that you avoid writing programs that depends on the order or existence of notification events, as they might be out of sequence or missing\.
+We recommend that you avoid writing programs that depend on the order or existence of notification events, because they might be out of sequence or missing\.

 Amazon RDS keeps a record of events that relate to your DB instances, DB snapshots, DB security groups, and DB parameter groups\.
 This information includes the following:
 + The date and time of the event